2024 Scholarships - Midland County | CampusReel

 2024 Midland County Scholarships

 Midland County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 66% of Midland County residents in Michigan over the age of 25 have graduated with a professional degree - 16% have completed high school.
+Despite high costs, 51% of Midland County residents in Texas over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Midland County residents in Michigan will continue to need help paying for college.
-2,622 men and 2,573 women are enrolled in grades 9-12 while 2,849 men 2,994 women are currently undergraduates in college.
+It’s clear that Midland County residents in Texas will continue to need help paying for college.
+4,190 men and 3,809 women are enrolled in grades 9-12 while 2,556 men 3,316 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Midland County residents and can help pay for school in a variety of ways.
 Midland County scholarships, whether they are exclusively available to Midland County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Midland County residents.

 How much total award money and scholarships are available for Midland County residents?